-- Provide faster and better public access to, and dissemination of, Review Commission information and decisions through the use of modern automated technology and techniques, including the agency's website; - Improve computer information security based on an evaluation of the Review Commission's computer security, compliance with the various security acts, and the implementation of corrections or improvements in any weaknesses found as a result of evaluations; - Execute the Continuity of Operations Plan (COOP) including maintenance, testing, and (if needed) implementation of the COOP for the National office, and the regional offices in Denver and Atlanta; - Make use of the best Knowledge Management practices to ensure that employees are better prepared to perform their work and to provide for continuity and succession planning; and - Review information technology programs to determine ways to achieve cost savings.
+- Provide faster and better public access to, and dissemination of, Review Commission information and decisions through the use of modern automated technology and techniques, including the agency's website; - Improve computer information security based on an evaluation of the Review Commission's computer security, compliance with the various security acts, and the implementation of corrections or improvements in any weaknesses found as a result of evaluations; - Execute the Continuity of Operations Plan (COOP) including maintenance, testing, and (if needed) implementation of the COOP for the National office, and the regional offices in Denver and Atlanta; - Make use of Knowledge Management practices to ensure that employees are better prepared to perform their work and to provide for continuity and succession planning; and - Review information technology programs to determine ways to achieve cost savings.

-In FY 2015 and FY 2016, the Review Commission began the process of improving the quality of its web-based transparency initiatives, including enhancing the OSHRC website to make more information available to internal and external customers, and undertaking other activities in support of our mission.
+During the past few fiscal years, the Review Commission has made great strides with improving the quality of its web-based transparency initiatives, including enhancing its website to make more information available to internal and external customers, and undertaking other activities in support of our mission.
+We will continue these efforts in FY 2021 and FY 2022.

 In FY 2016, the e-filing system was deployed and fully implemented.
-In FY 2017, we continued to enhance and customize the e-filing system to better support the user community.
-In FY 2018, we updated our COOP.
-We will continue these efforts in FY 2019 and FY 2020.

-This budget request includes \$115,000 for continued support (\$55,000 for licensing/hosting and \$60,000 for enhancements) of the e-filing system.
+Since that time, we have continued to enhance and customize the e-filing system to better support the user community.
+This budget request includes \$95,000 for continued support (\$55,000 for licensing/hosting and \$40,000 for enhancements) of the e-filing system.
 Effective management of this e-filing system is demonstrative proof of the agency's commitment of using technology to improve accuracy and efficiency in its case management practices.